Interstitial Lung Disease

 Because there are so many ILDs, they are generally categorized by association with a certain disease or environmental contaminant.[1]
 For example, ILD caused by asbestos exposure is called asbestosis.
 Asbestosis belongs to the exposure category of ILDs.[2]

 The interstitium is important for the exchange of oxygen and other gases between the lungs and capillaries.
-It becomes progressively more difficult for this exchange to occur as scarring worsens.
+As scarring worsens, this exchange becomes increasingly difficult.

 In response to this damage, the body attempts to make repairs, thickening tissue and causing scarring.
 The scarring is more extensive with greater exposure to asbestos.
 Unfortunately, even when the contaminant is removed, scarring continues to worsen.